chriscamacho/Jgles2/readme.md

 No! well close(ish) at the moment the only thing the test class does is flash up a window with a coloured trangle in it for a few seconds.

+a Makefile, REALLY??? whats wrong with ant?

+yeah yeah I know, I should have an ant build file, but this all started off as a simple C example that gradually morphed into a jni library theres tonnes of stuff still to do and it depends both on my time and the level of contributions

+I'd like to chat to talk about how I might help?

+my email account is codifies with googles mail service.